Radiation-Preserving Selective Imaging for Pediatric Hip Dysplasia: A Cross-Modal Ultrasound-Xray Policy with Limited Labels: Methods

 \subsection{Data, pairing, and splits}

 We assembled a large unlabeled corpus for self-supervised pretraining (US: $37{,}186$; XR: $19{,}546$ grayscale images, resized to $512{\times}512$ and channel-repeated to 3).
 For supervised training and policy evaluation, we curated a small, paired subset with trainee line/point annotations and strict side/date matching.
 We removed frog-lateral and non-AP studies with a fixed set of view and QC rules, which eliminated eight subjects.
 The resulting labeled set contained $321$ images from $75$ subjects.
-To avoid leakage, we used subject-level splits: \emph{post-train} (30 subjects; 136 images; 34 pairs), \emph{calibration} (7 subjects; 28 images; including 26 ultrasound images; 7 pairs), and \emph{evaluation} (38 subjects; 157 images; 40 pairs).
-The strict evaluation set (side-matched US-XR) provided 77 hips with XR ground truth (AI and/or CE and/or IHDI).
+To avoid leakage, we used subject-level splits: \emph{post-train} (30 subjects; 136 images), \emph{calibration} (7 subjects; 28 images; including 26 ultrasound images), and \emph{evaluation} (38 subjects; 157 images).
+On \emph{evaluation}, strict matching by (subject, date, side) yielded $N{=}77$ hip pairs with at least one XR ground truth label (AI and/or CE and/or IHDI).

 For each US image, the trainee recorded a horizontal baseline and $\alpha/\beta$ lines, exposed/total femoral-head lengths, and an optional ossific-nucleus point.
 For each XR image, the trainee recorded Hilgenreiner’s H-line, Perkin’s P-line, a $45^\circ$ reference, the H-point, an acetabular index line, and CE-angle rays, with laterality handled explicitly.
 Numeric targets were derived by the standard acute-angle and ratio formulas (Graf $\alpha/\beta$; coverage = exposed/total; AI = angle(H-line, AI-line); CE = angle(vertical, CE-ray); IHDI from the quadrant of the H-point).